javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 }
 ```

-...But the second one is more readable, because the "edge case" is handled early on, and then we have the "main" code flow, without an additional nesting.
+...But the second one is more readable, because the "edge case" of `n < 0` is handled early on, and then we have the "main" code flow, without an additional nesting.

 ## Functions below the code